Seteco/Somorrostro/Updating-Netdata.md

 The update procedure depends on how you installed it.

-## How have installed from github
+## How downloaded it from github using git

-If you installed netdata by downloading from github and running our installer, you can just install it again, over the old installation.
+If you installed netdata by downloading from github and running our `netdata-installer.sh`, you can just install it again, over the old installation.
+Your configuration will not be touched.

+Keep in mind though, netdata many have new features now or certain old features may now behave differently.
+So pay some attention after updating it.

 Just follow the **[[Installation]]** instructions again and your are done!

-## You have installed it using a binary package
+## You downloaded a binary package

 If you installed it from a binary package, the best way is to **obtain a newer copy** from the source you got it in the first place.